Blonde Dolly (film): Plot

 Prostitute Blonde Dolly has many different facets.
 Sometimes she is a window prostitute in the red-light district of The Hague, then an expensive model, a call girl and an artist.
 The director of the Gemeentemuseum in The Hague, Eddy Cremer, becomes obsessed by her.
 He spies on her and falls in love.
 The love is mutual and Dolly even meets Eddy's wife.
 The latter paints a portrait of Dolly on which she is depicted as a femme fatale.
 The painting is then burned by Dolly.
 Eddy proposes to go to Paris.
 He is a connoisseur of paintings and knows how to distinguish fake ones from real ones.
 In the French capital his eye fell on a painting by Johannes Vermeer that he wants to buy.
 Dolly becomes co-financier of the purchase, but after the purchase the painting turns out to be a forgery.
 A rift occurs between Dolly and Eddy over this.
 When Dolly is back in The Hague, she continues her old life, but notices that her familiar neighborhood has become a lot more restless.
 Not long afterwards she is murdered in her house.
 The police are investigating and questioning all of Dolly's known customers, but everyone has an alibi.
 The police then also discover a more hidden sides of Dolly and that her acquaintances and clients occupy positions in high places.
 Further investigation does not provide any leads and the case remains unresolved.

 Background

 The facts

 Sebilla Niemans, born on September 27, 1927, was a famous prostitute in The Hague who went under the pseudonym of 'Blonde Dolly' in the 1940s and 1950s.
 When she was found murdered in bed on November 2, 1959, a shock went through the Netherlands.
 It became known that Dolly also had clients in better circles where she also worked as a model and recital artist.
 She owned real estate and later a large amount of golden dollars were found in her house.
 There was a rumor that Dolly had a blue diary with the names of high-ranking people who were her customers.
 This turned out not to be the case later, there was a blue book but it contained nothing controversial.
 Although the police interviewed many people and did extensive investigations, the case remained unsolved and was closed in 1977.

+During the initial investigation, police discovered that Blonde Dolly had deposited ƒ 180,000 (the equivalent of roughly €800,000 today) in a numbered Swiss bank account at Credit Suisse in Zurich.
+This account, opened under the pseudonym "Sabine de Vries", fuelled persistent rumours that part of her fortune came from blackmailing prominent politicians and businessmen.